RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/Symposium 2024 review/reply-to-jlf-review.md

 I am replying in markdown format, because pdf is not very useable to have a dialog.

-Please note that the version you have reviewed is not final.
+Please note that the version you have reviewed is not the final one.
 I have uploaded the final, published, versions of the articles in the Unicode/publications/35 subdirectory.

 I will not copy some of your comments in the pdf, and intersperse my own comments in between.
 Page references are to the version you reviewed, not to the final document.